-- 1. Markers have been installed on all existing storm drains by university staff. - 2.
-The Elizabeth River Star Program is an on-going program and will be encouraged throughout the year.

-- 3. Students are being advised not to change any of the fluids used in their motor vehicles while on campus.
+- 1. 95% of Campus Stormwater Drains are marked with caps indicating destination. - 2.
+The Elizabeth River Star Program is an on-going program and will be encouraged throughout the year. - 3.
+Students are being advised not to change any of the fluids used in their motor vehicles while on campus.
 These include motor oil, transmission fluid, anti-freeze, gasoline or diesel and windshield washer fluids. - a.
-Informing students on the risks to the environment will help minimize the accumulations of drippings and stains in parking lots and campus streets that can become part of stormwater runoff.
-A street and parking lot inspection day can be set up to have volunteers inspect the parking area for fluids and report them to the University staff for proper clean up. - 4.
+Informing students on the risks to the environment will help minimize the accumulations of drippings and stains in parking lots and campus streets that can become part of stormwater runoff. - 4.
 Students have been advised to utilize good housekeeping practices while on campus.
 This includes not littering, throwing away cigarette butts and keeping trash disposal areas clean. - a.
-The University has advertised an Earth Day event each year and while this will be a good time to get public involvement the University will also organize other events such as a trash pickup event and move out day disposal.
-Having the public involvement will help increase the understanding that removing debris at the source will keep out stormwater system clean and running effectively.
-The number of trash bags that are collected will be tracked and reported in the annual report. - 5.
-The University's website is a source of information on the other local programs (conducted through private interest groups and the City of Norfolk) aimed at improving water quality.
-The website allows the public the opportunity to help improve the local water quality. - 6.
+The University has advertised an Earth Day event each year.
+This years event was posted and Campus Announcements sent to all participants.
+Students, Faculty, Staff and BrightView Landscape Services designed, constructed and planted a vegetable garden, a tree and flowers near the University Greenhouse.
+The Elizabeth River Project Representatives attended the event.

+- b.
+Students have participated and organized several campus cleaning and planning events over the past report year. - 5.
 The University's website is a source of information on the status of the MS4 Program and all annual reports.
-Public suggestions to the MS4 program will be vetted and taken into consideration for incorporation into the next review cycle.
-The website provides the public accessibility to the permit.
-Increase their knowledge of stormwater regulations and NSU's efforts to improve the local water quality. - 7.
-During the most recent pandemic, the University has continuously evaluated means to educate the students and employees on stormwater pollution prevention.
-They work closely with Spartan Edaily, Campus Announcements and utilize their closed-circuit TV channel. - a.
-Electronic advertising will help provide a safe environment to disseminate information about improving the local water quality and how to create a cleaner campus.
+Stormwater Pollution and awareness displayed via the NSU Intranet.
+Webpage promotes Stormwater Pollution Prevention. - 6.
+NSU Spartan E-Daily announcements and CC-TV broadcast provide students and staff with information on stormwater pollution.
+Running Powerpoint via various screens within the Student Center Building in an effort to promote Stormwater Pollution